 Since the Syrian civil war officially began March 15, 2011, families have suffered under a brutal conflict that has killed hundreds of thousands of people, torn the nation apart, and set back the standard of living by decades.
 Nearly 12 million people in the country need humanitarian assistance.

 Healthcare centers and hospitals, schools, utilities, and water and sanitation systems are damaged or destroyed.
 Historic landmarks and once-busy marketplaces have been reduced to rubble.

 War broke the social and business ties that bound neighbors to their community.
 Millions scattered, creating the largest refugee and displacement crisis of our time.
 About 6.7 million Syrians are now refugees, and another 6.2 million people are displaced within Syria.
 Half of the people affected are children.

 The Syrian army and various militant groups are fighting to control territory in the country’s northeast and northwest.
-The civil war has become a sectarian conflict, with religious groups opposing each other, that affects the whole region and is heavily influenced by international interventions.
+The civil war has become a sectarian conflict, with religious groups opposing each other, which affects the whole region and is heavily influenced by international interventions.